Sikorsky CH-53 Sea Stallion: Germany

-To meet ever more demanding specifications, over time the CH-53G received modifications from 1990 designed to improve its service life and operational capabilities.
-These involved three major upgrades: new missile warning and self-protection systems; provision for two external fuel tanks allowing range to be increased to 1800 km when carrying 36 armed soldiers or a 5500 kg payload; and addition of a night vision goggles-compatible cockpit for night low-level flying capabilities.
+From 1990, to meet ever more demanding specifications, over time the CH-53G received modifications designed to improve its service life and operational capabilities.
+These involved three major upgrades: new missile warning and self-protection systems; provision for two external fuel tanks allowing range to be increased to 1800 km when carrying 36 armed soldiers or a 5500 kg payload; and a night vision goggles-compatible cockpit for night low-level flying capabilities.
 All CH-53Gs were upgraded by Eurocopter Germany by early 2001, resulting in updated GS/GE/GA variants.

-As a result of foreign military operations 20 CH-53G helicopters were converted to perform Combat Search and Rescue (CSAR) missions.
+As a result of foreign military operations, 20 CH-53G helicopters were converted to perform Combat Search and Rescue (CSAR) missions.
 Version CH-53GS is equipped with modernized IFR equipment, additional exterior fuel tanks, low-flight night vision cockpit and NVG, partial ballistic protection, engine dust collectors, missile counter measure and self-defence armament.
-Additionally the original engines were replaced by the more powerful T64-100 engines.
+The original engines were replaced by the more powerful T64-100 engines.